Canadian Airlines: Onex bid and Air Canada takeover

-On August 20, 1999, Air Canada proposed a financial offer to Canadian Airlines which would see Canadian's International routes and airport slots sold to Air Canada for an undisclosed amount.
+On August 20, 1999, Air Canada proposed a financial offer to Canadian Airlines which would see Canadian's international routes and airport slots sold to Air Canada for an undisclosed amount.
 Canadian Airlines would be relegated to be a regional carrier providing a feeder network to Air Canada.
 This offer was rejected.
 This financial offer evolved from a merger proposal between Canadian Airlines and Air Canada which had been ongoing since early 1999.

 The proposed merger was backed by American Airlines, who had already owned a 25% stake in Canadian Airlines, the maximum allowed under Canadian foreign ownership restrictions.
-Then-American CEO Donald J. Carty, who had formerly headed Canadian predecessor Canadian Pacific Air Lines, planned to acquire a controlling interest in the enlarged Air Canada, with the purpose of moving it from the Star Alliance to Oneworld alliance.
+Then-American CEO Donald Carty, who had formerly headed Canadian predecessor Canadian Pacific Air Lines, planned to acquire a controlling interest in the enlarged Air Canada, with the purpose of moving it from the Star Alliance to Oneworld alliance.
 American Airlines was unsuccessfully lobbying Canadian federal government to ease foreign ownership restrictions on Canadian airlines.
 Afterwards, American sold its shares in Air Canada as the company decided to change its corporate strategy regarding the Canadian aviation market.

 Four days later, on August 24, 1999, Onex Corporation announced a takeover bid for Canadian Airlines, backed by American Airlines's parent company AMR Corporation, consisting of $1.8B in cash and the assumption of $3.9B in debt.
 Canadian Airlines announced that it would support this and recommend acceptance from its shareholders.
 Air Canada rejected the offer.
 On August 31, 1999, Air Canada adopted a poison pill aimed at thwarting any takeover bid.

 On October 19, 1999, Air Canada, backed by Star Alliance partners Lufthansa, United Airlines and CIBC announced a $930M counter bid to the Onex offer.
 Air Canada offered $92M for Canadian Airlines and committed to running it as a separate company.
 On November 2, Air Canada increased its offer to $16 per share to buy back 36.4 percent of the airline.